mcaralp/cellular.js/README.md

 #### createAutomaton(width, height, [cellSize])

 Creates a cellular automaton of `width`x`height` cells.
 You can also give the dimension of the cell, in pixels.
-The total width and height of the generated canvas will be `width * cellSize`and `height * cellSize`.
+Each cell will be rendered with a dimension of `cellSize`x`cellSize`, thus the total width and height of the generated canvas will be `width * cellSize`and `height * cellSize`.
 If this function is not called, the a 100x100 cellular automaton will be created, with cells of dimension 1x1 pixels.

 #### framerate(fps)